 Where to find answers about the climate past of the Western Mediterranean?
 The research group of the University of Bologna turned to the Murge plateau in Apulia.
 “Apulia is key to our understanding of anthropological movements: we know that both Neanderthals and Homo Sapiens lived there approximately 45,000 years ago,” says Andrea Columbu.
 “Very few other areas in the world saw both species co-existing in a relatively small space.
 This makes the Murge plateau the perfect place to study the climate and the bio-cultural grounds of the transition from Neanderthal to Sapiens.”

 How is it possible to provide a climate reconstruction of such a remote period?
 Stalagmites have the answer.
 These rock formations rise from the floor of karst caves thanks to ceiling water drippings.
 “Stalagmites are excellent paleoclimatic and paleoenvironmental archives,” explains Jo De Waele, research coordinator and professor at the University of Bologna.
 “Since stalagmites form through rainwater dripping, they provide unquestionable evidence of the presence or absence of rain.
 Moreover, they are made of calcite, which contains carbon and oxygen isotopes.
-The latter provide precise information about how the soil was and how much it rained during the formation period of stalagmites.
-We can then cross these pieces of information with radiometric dating, that provide an extremely precise reconstruction of the phases of stalagmites’ formation.”
+The latter provides precise information about how the soil was and how much it rained during the formation period of stalagmites.
+We can then cross these pieces of information with radiometric dating, that provides an extremely precise reconstruction of the phases of stalagmites’ formation.”

 A (Relatively) Stable Climate